Nastel/gocypher-cybench-java/gocypher-cybench-client/gocypher-cybench-comparator/README.md

     * `token:` Set this to your CyBench Access token, specifically a 'query' one.
 You can generate an access token for your private workspace on the CyBench website.
 More details and a guide is provided [here](https://github.com/K2NIO/gocypher-cybench-java/wiki/Getting-started-with-private-workspaces).
-* Additionally, you can pass a `failBuild` variable which will instruct Comparator to fail your build (ie. fail your CI/CD pipeline) in the presence of failed comparisons
+* Additionally, you can pass a `failBuild` variable which will instruct Comparator to fail your build (i.e. fail your CI/CD pipeline) in the presence of failed comparisons
 * The following branches of `comparator.yaml` are used for configuring values exclusive to a certain package. i.e. If you'd like to test for change in Delta between the last benchmark for one package, and then test for change in average